L928/UE5_by_example/readme__md.txt

     Who knows, maybe it can evolve into a nice place for UE5 text tutorials.

 Problems with video tutorials
-  For video tutorial creators, I name the prblems I see, it's all personal, no offence, you do a great job.
+  For video tutorial creators, I name the problems I see, it's all personal, no offence, you do a great job.
 It could just be so much better in some cases, and even without effort, just by paying attention, and sometimes even with LESS effort.
 So here ar the major problems I see, in order of severity ( please don't get upset ) **Just my personal opinion** :